-In 1972, the feminist movement was just starting to get traction.
+In 1972, the feminist movement was just starting to gain traction in the mainstream.
 But the prevailing attitude was women didn’t belong in tech.
 Despite the fact female computer scientists had been making awesome contributions to the field since 1842 when Ada Lovelace published the algorithm intended for the first modern computer.
 And many talented women had proven equal to the challenge since the mid-20th century.

 Still, most of the men on her team had been systems engineers for years.
 Some had daughters her age!
 It was not easy winning them over.
 Especially the ones who felt her job was more rightfully theirs.
 She had more than a few haters.
 But, in reality, doing something new requires you to weather the storm.
-It’s the storm that provides your path forward.
+It’s the storm that provides your path forward and prepares you for being able to handle the challenges and responsibilities ahead.
 (You will face many such storms as you work on building your own business.)

 Together, they made it work.
 That pivotal project led to her first-ever testimonial.
 The head of the company she worked for, William R. Wade, wrote: